ei-lene/ei-lene.github.com/source/_posts/2013-04-17-decrypting-thinking-sphinx.markdown

 Initially Sphinx threw its toys out of the pram because it couldn’t find the correct version of MySQL because brew had automatically installed the latest version of MySQL (5.6.10)

-We downloaded 5.5.30 from <a href="http://dev.mysql.com/downloads/mysql/5.5.html - downloads">dev.mysql.com</a>, which ushered in the next set of fairly obscure errors.
+We downloaded 5.5.30 from <a href="http://dev.mysql.com/downloads/mysql/5.5.html - downloads">dev.mysql.com</a>.
+Or alternatively, you can follow <a href="https://gist.github.com/gcatlin/1847248">the instructions on this gist<a> to install older versions of mysql using Homebrew.
+This ushered in the next set of fairly obscure errors.

 <strong><em>2)  When using Thinking Sphinx with a Postgres database</em></strong> (which we are doing for our project)<strong><em>, install Sphinx with both the mysql and postgres flags</em></strong>